Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

-As can be seen, the attacks of Uesato et al. and Ilyas et al. have low effectiveness.
-This is due to the fact that those attacks don't suitable for discrete values of API call types and indices.
-In contrast, we see that our our uniform mixing EA score-based attack has a higher attack effectiveness, for a fixed number of queries, even when used for discrete input (API calls or position indices).
-This is due to the fact that the transformations used by EA work with discrete sequences: mutation (random perturbation) in existing adversarial candidates and crossover between several candidates).
-In our EA score-based attack, we don't use crossover, which might make sense for the NLP domain (e.g., for compound sentences), but not for API call sequences, where each program has its own business logic.
-Our score-based attack outperforms all other score-based attack variants and has similar attack effectiveness as the gradient-based attack with 90\% less queries required (84.77\% for 100 queries and 97.53\% for 200 queries, as shown in Table \ref{tab:Attack-Comparison}).
+In contrast, we see that our uniform mixing EA score-based attack has higher attack effectiveness, for a fixed number of queries, even when used for discrete input (API calls or position indices).
+This is due to the fact that the transformations used by EA work with discrete sequences: mutation (random perturbation) in existing adversarial candidates and crossover between several candidates.
+In our EA score-based attack, we don't use crossover, which might make sense for the NLP domain (e.g., for compound sentences) but not for API call sequences, where each program has its own business logic.
+The self-adaptive search used by our EA score-based attack also explains why it outperforms all other score-based attack variants and has better attack effectiveness than the gradient-based attack used in \citep{DBLP:conf/raid/RosenbergSRE18} with the same number of queries.
+Our proposed score-based attack outperforms existing methods because it maximizes the attack effectiveness for a fixed number of queries.
+Note that the number of queries is per sliding window and not per executable.

-Since our main objective in this paper is minimizing the number of queries, our proposed score-based attack outperforms existing methods.
+Based on the average malicious sequence length, $avg(length(\boldsymbol{x^{m}}))\approx10,000$, and the adversarial sliding window size, $k=140$, the average absolute number of queries per malware executable is \textasciitilde 10,000.

-As expected, the benign perturbation effect on the decision-based attack effectiveness is the most significant, since without it the API types are random.
+As expected, the benign perturbation effect on the decision-based attack effectiveness is the most significant, since without it, the API types are random.

 While our decision-based attack effectiveness is 10\% lower than the most effective score-based attacks when using the same budget, it doesn't require knowledge of the target classifier's confidence score, making it the only viable attack in some black-box scenarios.